 Pedestrian accident victims can also suffer mental and emotional trauma, including anxiety, depression, and post-traumatic stress disorder (PTSD).
 These effects could last far longer than some physical injuries.
 Our lawyer may be able to recover compensation for therapy or mental health counseling you may need after your accident.

 Get a Free Consult with a Pedestrian Accident Lawyer’s Office in Fort Lauderdale

 If you have been in a pedestrian accident, we advise you to first get the medical care you need.
 Not all injuries are visible after an accident.
 Some can take days or weeks to surface.
 Yet, even before you see a doctor, we encourage you to reach out to our team.

-A lawyer can answer all of your questions about filing a claim and pursuing compensation.
+Personal injury lawyer can answer all of your questions about filing a claim and pursuing compensation.
 And most injury law firms — the Law Offices of Anidjar & Levine included — charge legal fees on a contingency basis, which means we do not charge you unless you win your case.